-The Global Education Fund is the only pan-university fund supporting Carolina’s strategic global priorities.
-Thanks to private gifts from alumni, parents, students and friends, the Global Education Fund makes possible UNC’s mission to serve the state of North Carolina, the nation and the world.
+The Chancellor’s Global Education Fund is the only cross-campus university fund supporting Carolina’s strategic global priorities.
+Thanks to private gifts from alumni, parents, students and friends, the Chancellor’s Global Education Fund makes possible UNC’s mission to serve the state of North Carolina, the nation and the world.

 Annual gifts to the Fund give University leaders the flexibility to provide funding to students, faculty and programs supporting Carolina’s top global priorities.
 Contributions of all levels are important, and gifts can be made online.

 Donor support to the Chancellor’s Global Education Fund exceeded $350,000 in FY2018 (July 1, 2017 – June 30, 2018).
 Those dollars have been used to:

 - Establish more than 40 student internships and research fellowships for both graduate and undergraduate students across a wide range of majors and disciplines, including the Vimy Award, which is given annually to one interdisciplinary team of students working collaboratively to pursue research or service projects outside the U.S.

 - Create new globally themed courses, ranging from Arabic, business Chinese, Persian, immigration and cultural identity to peace and popular culture in Pakistan and Afghanistan.

 - Offset federal funding cuts of 47 to 55 percent to UNC’s acclaimed area studies centers in the College of Arts and Sciences, which provide funding for foreign language instruction, the expansion of library collections and research awards for faculty.

 - Co-sponsor 17 lectures and programs on topics such as Arctic sovereignty issues, the Arab Spring, trends in the European Union and UNC’s two-year, pan-university theme, Food for All: Local and Global Perspectives.